-Volume of Wastewater treated during the month m.
+• Volume of Wastewater treated during the month m.

 The volume of the wastewater entering the Flotation system which is based on air diffusion will be measured per hour using an analogical meter.
+A mean value will be calculated in order to determine the emission reductions.